List of Trigun characters: Nebraska Family

 Father Nebraska is the patriarch of the Nebraska family, who wears a monocle and has only three teeth.
 After he and his son Gofsef break out of May prison, where they were serving a prison sentence, he leads the family in an attempt to capture Vash for the bounty placed on him.

 Gofsef Nebraska is a giant man who functions as a mode of transport for his father and does his bidding.
 He has cybernetics, which include a spout on the back that spews out steam and a right arm that can launch his fist like a wrecking ball.

 Patricia Nebraska is the matriarch of the Nebraska Family, who is as huge as Gofsef.
 She has brute strength, which she uses to throw her sons, Kanta, Tonkichi and Chinpei, like shot puts.

 Marilyn Nebraska is a young and attractive woman.

 Kuroneko-sama

 Kuroneko-sama (黒猫様, lit.
 'Lady black cat') is a black cat who appears in the background in the anime and manga, appearing in every episode of the anime and randomly in the manga.
 Nightow has stated that she is something easy and calming to draw in between action scenes.
 His most common response to queries as to her nature or significance at anime convention panels is "Kuroneko-sama is a small black cat."

 In Trigun Maximum, Kuroneko-sama only appears in Nightow's commentary at the end of each issue, often criticizing his lazy and silly nature.
 She also makes several cameo appearances in the anime adaptation of Nightow's other work, Blood Blockade Battlefront.

+Roberto De Niro

+An anime exclusive character in Trigun Stampede.
+He is a veteran journalist for the Bernardelli News Agency.